prometheus/statsd_exporter/README.md

 See [Tags](https://docs.datadoghq.com/developers/dogstatsd/data_types/#tagging)
 in the DogStatsD documentation for the concept description and [Datagram Format](https://docs.datadoghq.com/developers/dogstatsd/datagram_shell/).

-Although you can use both tag types simultaneously, this is not recommended.
+Note that this tagging style is incompatible with the original `statsd` implementation, you will be unable to use it as a repeater in front of the statsd-to-prometheus exporter.

-DogStatsD `name=value` pairs will take priority over Librato tags with the same name.
+Although you can use both name-appended tags (Librato or InfluxDB) and metric-appended tags simultaneously, this is not recommended.
+If you do, be aware that DogStatsD `name=value` pairs will take priority over Librato tags with the same name.

-For both Librato and DogStatsD tags, tags without values (`#some_tag`) are not supported.
+Tags without values (`#some_tag`) are not supported and will be dropped.

 ## Building and Running